vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/page.md

 title: Page Config
 icon: config
 category:
-  - config
+  - Config
 tag:
-  - config
+  - Theme Config
-  - frontmatter
+  - Frontmatter
 ---

 The following configuration options have been added to the page’s Front Matter: